albert-decatur/dotfiles/dpkg.md

 # great dpkgs available in apt
 #### tested on Ubuntu 14.04

-* r-base-core is not shown because I prefer later versions of R from source
 * packages typically installed with npm, pip, cpan forthcoming in separate lists
+* these packages are not shown because I like to compile their more recent versions from source
+  * r-base-core
+  * gdal-bin

 ### version control
 git-core